 After decided to return to my home country, I continue to visit other countries like Thailand, Hong Kong and China.
 By gaining these travel experiences, it taught me to be prepared to go beyond my own comfort zone, stay positive and be an open-minded person regardless of where I am visiting.

 Of course, it has never been easy for me at the start.
 But as time passed, solo traveling helps me to grow in different ways in person.
 It helps me to discover many potentials and what I am capable of.

 It taught me how to become more independent.
 Think of it.
 I have been living with my parents since my early childhood to schooling days.
 Meals are always ready during breakfast, lunch and dinner.
 They also take me to school when I was at primary and secondary school.
 I was highly depending on them.

-On another hand, traveling on our own will be a complete different story.
-You need to rely and prepare yourself by coming out with a ‘great’ plan, directions, instructions and put yourself in a situation where you are not familiar with and communicating with people who do not understand our language.
+On another hand, traveling on our own will be a completely different story.
+You need to rely upon and prepare yourself by coming out with a ‘great’ plan, directions, instructions and put yourself in a situation where you are not familiar with and communicating with people who do not understand our language.
 However, the best part is you have a total freedom and the hard work paid off.
-I get to do what I like, eat whatever I love and discover as much places as possible.
+I get to do what I like, eat whatever I love and discover as many places as possible.